wastaken7/PTNotifier/README.md

 ### 5. Add Tracker Cookies

 This tool requires cookies to access your tracker accounts.
 You must export them from your browser in the **Netscape** format.
-A recommended browser extension for this is "Get cookies.txt LOCALLY" or a similar one.
+A recommended browser extension for this is [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) (Chromium Browsers) or [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) (Firefox) or a similar one.

+**Please note that the exported cookie file is linked to your session.
+If you log out of the website, PTN will no longer work for that website and you will need to export it again.**

 1. Log into your tracker account in your browser.
 2. Use your chosen extension to export the cookies **for that tracker's** domain as a `.txt` file.
 3. Save the exported cookie file into the correct subdirectory based on the tracker type, following the naming rules below.

 -   For **AVISTAZ** or **UNIT3D** trackers, save the file in `cookies/AVISTAZ/` or `cookies/UNIT3D/`.
 The filename can be anything (e.g., `my_cookie.txt`).
--   For trackers listed in the **OTHER** category, you must save the file in `cookies/OTHER/` and use the specific filename from the table (e.g., `GPW.txt` for GreatPosterWall).
+-   For trackers listed in the **OTHER** category, you must save the file in `cookies/OTHER/` and use the specific filename from the table above (e.g., `GreatPosterWall.txt` for GreatPosterWall).

 The final directory structure should look like this:
 ```